 When a person is convicted of an offence, it means that person has either pleaded guilty to committing the offence, or a court has found that person guilty of committing the offence.

 Criminal legislation usually describes the amount payable for a fine in a “penalty unit”.
 Penalty units are used instead of dollar amounts because the rate for penalty units is indexed for inflation and may change from time to time.
 The Department of the Attorney-General and Justice sets the amount for one penalty unit for each year in accordance with the Penalty Units Act.
-For 2018 to 2019 a single unit = $155.
+As of 1 July 2021, one penalty unit = $157.
+Therefore, an offence with a maximum penalty of a fine of 50 penalty units will have a maximum fine of $7,850.